Spielzeugmuseum (toy museum)

 Most of the interesting places to visit in Munich are in and around Marienplatz.
 The toy museum is located right beside the Rathaus of Munich.
 It’s a five-storey tower whose four floors are filled with various old toys and some replicas.

 A strange thing happened while we were visiting the museum.
 The fire alarm went off and the sound became unbearable.
 There was some problem at the Rathaus.
+(The Town Hall was just beside the Toy Museum.)
 Since all the alarm systems were interlinked, the alarm went off in the museum building, too.
 The lady at the counter complained that she had to sit through the sound and to top it off, she was subbing for someone else.
 We were the last people to use the lift before it got locked down because of the alarms.

 St. Peter’s Church and a view of Munich